lattebbrook/SpringBootMySQL-Example/README.md

 # SpringBootMySQL-Example
-A tutorial project referenc to what I wrote I wrote on Medium.com
+A tutorial project as a reference to what I wrote I wrote on Medium.com